 Ericson has more than 26 years of health care leadership experience in numerous settings.
 He was previously the senior vice president and chief operating officer of Catholic Medical Center, Manchester, N.H.
 Catholic Medical Center is a 330-bed facility in the largest city in New Hampshire.

 Prior to Catholic Medical Center he was chief operating officer of Memorial Hospital of Salem County, N.J., part of the for-profit health system of Community Health Systems.
 Ericson has a master’s of business administration from Widener University in Chester, Penn., and his bachelor’s in economics from Rutgers University, Camden, N.J.
 He is a fellow in the American College of Healthcare Executives and a veteran of the United States Air Force, Medical Service Corps.

-From Cardinal Stritch University in Milwaukee, Wisconsin, Caryn received a Masters of Business Administration Degree, a Master of Science Degree in Computer Science and a Bachelor of Arts Degree, magna cum laude, triple majoring in accounting, marketing and management information systems.
+Caryn received a Master of Business Administration Degree, a Master of Science Degree in Computer Science with an emphasis in Adult Education and a Bachelor of Arts Degree, magna cum laude, with majors in accounting, marketing and management information systems from Cardinal Stritch University in Milwaukee.

-Caryn is a member of the American College of Healthcare Executives, the Society for Healthcare Strategy and Market Development, and the Association of American Medical Colleges Group on Institutional Planning.
-She is currently participating with colleagues from across the country on the development of the Patient Experience Body of Knowledge for The Beryl Institute.
+Caryn is a member of the American College of Healthcare Executives, the Society for Healthcare Strategy and Market Development and the Association of American Medical Colleges Group on Institutional Planning.
+She participated with colleagues from across the country on the development of the Patient Experience Body of Knowledge for The Beryl Institute.

 Vice President, Community Engagement